Skip To Main Content

 All use of the District’s electronic networks shall be consistent with the District’s goal of promoting educational excellence by facilitating resource sharing, innovation, and communication.
 These procedures do not attempt to state all required or prohibited behavior by users.
 However, some specific examples are provided.
 The failure of any user to follow these procedures will result in the loss of privileges, disciplinary action, and/or legal action.

-The term electronic networks includes all of the District’s technology resources, including, but not limited to:
+Terms and Conditions - The term electronic networks includes all of the District’s technology resources, including, but not limited to:

 1. The District’s local-area and wide-area networks, including wireless networks (Wi-Fi), District-provided Wi-Fi hotspots, and any District servers or other networking infrastructure;